WelcomeToMonday/ladybug/docs-src/articles/getting-started/setting-up-the-game.md

 #### Prerequisites
 To follow this article, you will need to have created a new project that references both MonoGame and Ladybug.

-See the [previous article](/articles/installation.html) for guidance.
+See the [previous article](/articles/getting-started/installation.html) for guidance on setting up a new Ladybug project.

 ## Ladybug's Game Class
 Ladybug is built upon Monogame/XNA, and at its most basic level runs on the same underlying `Game` class.